 'The Hoglets (Nursery) & The Hedgehog (Reception) staff are a happy, close-knit team who endeavour to make the children's transition into nursery and school an enjoyable and fun experience.
 We pride ourselves on the nurture we provide to the children in our care.
 Children learn best when they are content and feel secure.
 Settling the children into Arnside School life is our top priority when they start.
 Building solid relationships with the children and parents alike is the key foundation to starting the our very special learning journey'.

 Mrs Sharp - (EYFS Lead)

 What is the Foundation Stage?

 The Foundation Stage begins in Nursery (Hoglets) and continues through to Reception (Hedgehogs).
 We help the children to learn through playing, exploring and being active.
 This means children will take part in a range of fun, practical activities; some of which are adult led, some guided by adults and some will be child-initiated.

 We follow the EYFS Framework and Reforms and through our creative curriculum, based on knowledge and skills.
 Our curriculum is flexible and is adapted weekly and partly in the moment.
 The plans set are a starting point to support new experiences and have been carefully planned as a whole school to ensure continuity and progression.
 This ensuring the knowledge and skills are taught progressively, continuingly building on the childs previous experiences, starting from nursery all the way up to Year 6.
-They are all expendable where possible, following the planning in the moment cycle, observe, plan, teach, outcome.
-Your child will receive the best possible early year’s education.
+They are all expendable where possible.

 The Seven Areas of Learning